jmoenig/AboutSnap/README.md

 ### First-Class Continuations

-Continuations are an advanced construct in functional programming giving you access to a part of the evaluator state.
+Continuations are an advanced construct giving you access to a part of the evaluator state.
 Capturing a continuation is like keeping your thumb on a certain page of a book as you close it, so later you can reopen it and continue reading where you left off.
 Snap<i>!</i>'s continuations let you build certain fancy constrol structures in Snap<i>!</i> itself, rather than having to write them in another programming language:

 ![catch-throw](img/catch-throw.png)